vvzhukov/vvzhukov.github.io/_posts/2026-03-03-Agent-Orchestration.md

 - Enterprise adoption

 ### Where It Gets Heavy
 Deploying a pipeline often involves:
 - Building a CLI application
 - Dockerizing it
 - Pushing to ECR
 - Updating a DAG in another repository
 - Deploying to your Airflow cluster
 That’s perfectly reasonable for production ETL.

-But for data scientists experimenting with models?
+But what about developer prototyping a new product or a data scientist experimenting with models?
 It’s a lot of overhead.

 ### Data Sharing

 - Uses XComs
 - Limited to small JSON-sized objects
 - Large artifacts require explicit external storage (e.g., S3)
 Airflow shines when pipelines are stable, long-lived, and mission-critical.
 It’s less pleasant when pipelines are experimental or ML-heavy.

 ---

 ## Prefect

 Prefect feels like someone looked at Airflow and said:
 > “What if orchestration just felt like writing Python?”
 And then actually did it.
 Workflows are just Python functions decorated as flows and tasks.
 ```python
 @flow
 def pipeline():